 Robin Hood Ride

 This is another ride that was really alive with sounds as well as moving figures.
-You can’t be in Nottinghamshire without a Robin Hood ride right?
+You can’t be in Nottinghamshire without a Robin Hood ride, right?
 Our wait time on this ride was about 10 minutes.

-Finally the 8th ride was the Go Karts.
+Finally, the 8th ride was the Go Karts.
 This looked fun and I wanted Jamie to have a try but he was a little unsure.
 There were other younger kids managing just fine to peddle around though.

 Sundown’s Play Areas

-One thing Sundown does well and that’s it’s play areas.
+One thing Sundown does well and that’s its plays areas.
 Indoors there is a massive soft play on 4 levels called Crash Landings.
 This would be fabulous on a cold, wet and or windy day.
 We were there on a beautiful sunny day so I was a mean Mummy and wouldn’t let Jamie on.
 So I have taken a photo from their website to show you how amazing it looks.
 There is also a café with a large jungle themed seating area in here.

 Another indoor soft play area is over at Shotgun City.
 This is Rodeo Coral which also has a café.

-Play wise outdoors there is the very large Angry Birds playground.
+Play wise outdoors there is the very large Angry Birds Playground.